clinthoward/clinthoward.github.io/_posts/2017-04-02-NRL Machine Learning.md

     acc: 59.75%

 As expected, the results aren't significantly improved on what we obtained with SVC and RF.
 Rather, we see that we typically see results in the range of 50-60%.
 Using this validation, we can now fit a model and draw some conclusions.
+[Keras Documentation](https://keras.io/getting-started/sequential-model-guide/) is quite handy...

 ```python